Skip to Main Content

 Study Abroad/CBTL/TLO Programming

 The Department of Sociology, Anthropology, and Social Work has a strong record of providing students with learning opportunities outside the classroom.
 These include faculty-led study abroad trips, the Archaeological Field School, undergraduate research opportunities, internship opportunities, and community-based learning.
-Faculty in both Sociology and Anthropology have led students on study abroad trips (to Spain and to Iceland, most recently), and the Social Work faculty look forward to including study abroad opportunities in the BSW program.
+Faculty have led students on study abroad trips (to Bali, Iceland, and the United Kingdom, most recently).
 The Anthropology program offers an Archaeological Field School each summer that allows students to examine native Floridian and early European sites near the UNF campus.
 Students who have conducted research in the contexts of their courses, honor projects, field school or independent studies are invited to present posters or papers at the Department's annual Undergraduate Symposium.
 All BSW students are required to complete internships as part of their program of study, and students in the Anthropology and Sociology programs may complete a supervised internship as an elective.
-The Department has ongoing relationships with a number of local non-profit organizations and other agencies that welcome student interns.
-Finally, as a result of ongoing collaborative work with community organizations, the Department of Sociology, Anthropology, and Social Work was recognized by UNF as an Engaged Department in 2011.
-The Department offers a number of courses that provide opportunities for Community Based Transformational Learning.
+The Department has ongoing relationships with over 70 local non-profit organizations and other agencies that welcome student interns.

 ^ Go to top